dioniswe/chaba/README.md

 Thank you for considering contribution to the chaba online church app!
-In brief chaba offers a couple of tools delivering an app to aid churches in their digital struggle after corona lockdowns.
+In brief chaba offers a couple of tools delivering an app to aid churches in their digital struggle.
 For an initial glance on the used technologies take a look at the docker-compose.yml.

 ## Security Vulnerabilities